pkp/sword/README.md

 This plugin is best installed using the Plugin Gallery from within Open Journal Systems.
 Log in as Administrator, navigate to `Settings` > `Website` > `Plugins`, and open the "Plugin Gallery" tab.
-Find the Sword plugin listed there and use the `Install` button to install it.
+Find the Sword client plugin listed there and use the `Install` button to install it.

 ## Configuration